realA10001986/Dash-Gauges/README.md

 ### Gauges

-The gauges are connected through an Adafruit MCP4728 break out board, which is an i2c-driven quad-DAC and mounted on the switch board.
+The gauges are connected through an Adafruit MCP4728 breakout board, which is an i2c-driven quad-DAC and mounted on the switch board.
 This DAC allows arbitrary voltages up to 5V, but the gauges used here use much lower voltages.
 If you use different gauges, you need to add your configuration to the firmware.
 More on this below.

 *Important*: When using the MCP4728 in your project, do not connect the actual gauges until you selected the right hardware type in the Config Portal and have powered-down and powered-up the device once afterwards.
 This power-cycle is needed to reset the MCP4728's EEPROM to the correct settings and to avoid a power output too high at boot.